Last Updated on September 21, 2022 by ashley.davis

 A great thing about veteran A&A is that you don’t have to sustain service-related injuries.
 You will only need to be in service for at least one day of the 90-day military service during wartime.
 And there are some more criteria you need to fulfill before applying.

-Here are the list of criteria
+Here is the list of criteria

 There are a few criteria you need to fulfill for A&A benefits.
 The complete list is as follows: